SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 Summary
 -------

-The approach you take to provision site collections and sub sites sites is different in the new app model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, site collections and sub sites are created with the site definitions and web templates and declarative code is used to configure the sites and apply customization.
-In this model, declarative code is typically used to create site columns, content types, lists defined in XML and SharePoint's feature framework elements are used to package and deploy them.
+The approach you take to provision site collections and sub sites is different in the new app model than it was with Full Trust Code.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, you create site collections and sub sites with the site definitions and web templates and then you use declarative code to configure the sites and apply customization.
+In this model, you typically use declarative code to create site columns, content types, and lists defined in XML and then use SharePoint's feature framework elements to package and deploy them.

-In an app model scenario, site collections and sub sites are created and configured with the SharePoint Client Side Object Model (CSOM).
+In an app model scenario, you use the SharePoint Client Side Object Model (CSOM) to create and configure site collections and sub sites.
 This pattern is commonly referred to as the *remote provisioning pattern*.

-At a high level, The remote provisioning pattern looks like this:
+At a high level, the remote provisioning pattern looks like this:

 ![](media/Recipes/SiteProvisioning/overview.png)

 High Level Guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for creating site collections and sub sites.
+As a rule of a thumb, we recommend the following high-level guidelines for creating site collections and sub sites.

 - Provision sites collections and sub sites based on the out-of-the-box site templates that ship with SharePoint.
 	+ Use the SharePoint CSOM to create the site collections and sub sites.
 - Apply customization and settings to the out-of-the-box site collections and sub sites to meet your requirements.
 	+ Use the SharePoint CSOM to apply customization and settings.
-- Feature framework elements should not be used in the creation of create collections and sub sites.
+- We recommend that you do not use Feature framework elements in the creation of create collections and sub sites.
-	+ The only exception to this guideline is when you are using declarative XML based provision to an app web in a SharePoint-hosted app.
-This is because the CSOM is not available in a SharePoint-hosted app.
+	+ The only exception to this guideline is when you are using declarative XML-based provision to an app web in a SharePoint-hosted app. **{Todd, please re-read the previous sentence and consider rewriting.
+"XML-based provision to an app..." makes no sense to me.}** This is because the CSOM is not available in a SharePoint-hosted app.

 Challenges creating site collections and sub sites
 --------------------------------------------------

 **Creating in a web browser vs. Creating with code**

 It is important to understand that creating site collections and sub sites via the web browser or via code are different.
 This list describes the different options.

 - **Creating via a web browser**
 	+ In this option, users access a SharePoint site via a web browser and use the Administrative Pages to create site collections and sub sites.
 	+ Usually the only time you will use the web browser to manually create site collections and sub sites is when you are prototyping or modifying a single SharePoint site that is not planned to grow to include other site collections or sub sites.
 - **Creating with code**
-	+ In this option, SharePoint CSOM code is executed to create site collections and sub sites.
+	+ In this option, you'll execute SharePoint CSOM code to create site collections and sub sites. **{Todd, did I create an error here by changing this to "you'll execute"?}**
-	+ There are a few options you can use to execute the SharePoint CSOM code, they are described later in this article.
+	+ Later in this article you'll read about a few options you can use to execute the SharePoint CSOM code.

 When **Creating via a web browser** consider the following points.

 - Creating site collections and sub sites via the web browser is typically a complicated and time consuming process.
-	+ These factors make it **prone to error**.
+	+ These factors make creating site collections and sub sites via the web browser **prone to errors**.
-- It is not easy to replicate site collections and sub sites (and the components they contain) created via the web browser in a granular fashion.
+- You can not easily replicate site collections and sub sites (and the components they contain) created via the web browser in a granular fashion.
 	+ This makes it **difficult** to quickly and consistently deploy the site collections and sub sites to different environments as you move from development to testing to production.

-When **Creating with code** consider the following points.
+When **Creating with code**, consider the following points.

 - Creating site collections and sub sites with code typically involves using custom utility libraries to execute SharePoint CSOM code.
-	+ These libraries are available in many projects in the OfficeDev PnP GitHub Repository.
+	+ You'll find these libraries available in many projects in the OfficeDev PnP GitHub Repository.
 They are referenced throughout the article and at the end.
-	+ These factors make it **prone to success**.
+	+ These factors make creating site collections and sub sites with code **prone to success**.
 - You can **easily and consistently replicate** site collections and sub sites (and the components they contain) created via code in a granular fashion.
-	+ This makes it **easy** deploy the site collections and sub sites to different environments and reference them as you move from development to testing to production.
+	+ You can **easily** deploy the site collections and sub sites to different environments and reference them as you move from development to testing to production.

 **Must happen quickly!**